freegroup/HoruCNC/pages/50_filter/20_image_contour/index.md

 parent: Filter
 ---
 # Image to Contour Filter
 This kind of filters gets an 3 channel image as input and returns a collection of contours of paths as result.
+Once your bitmap or raster image has been converted to vector it can be scaled to any size without any loss in quality.
+This is kind of filters are required to convert your image to GRBL code.

 ![image_to_image](../images/image_contour.png)
 {: .text-center}